anyscale/madewithml.github.io/docs/courses/mlops/data-stack.md

 ### Jobs

-In order to apply these transformations to the data in our data warehouse, it's best practice to create an `Environment` and then define `Jobs`:
+In order to apply these transformations to the data in our data warehouse, it's best practice to create an [Environment](https://docs.getdbt.com/guides/legacy/managing-environments){:target="_blank"} and then define [Jobs](https://docs.getdbt.com/guides/getting-started/building-your-first-project/schedule-a-job){:target="_blank"}:

 1. Click `Environments` on the left menu > `New Environment` button (top right corner) and fill out the details:
 ```yaml